 Chances are you can’t go far in Salt Lake City without seeing someone in a Fisher Brewing t-shirt or hoodie.
 The popular brewery once had a fairly large hiatus; despite being founded near the Jordan River in 1884, Fisher was sold off and closed in 1960.
 In 2017, the brewery reopened its doors and has been a hit since.
 The taproom is filled with choices for thirsty folks and those who are hungry can step outside and enjoy something original from the revolving door of food trucks that stop in front of the building.

 Red Rock Brewing

-Sitting on 200 West, in between 200 South and 300 South, Red Rock has carved out a spot for both a solid beer and a great meal.
+Sitting on 200 West, in between 200 South and 300 South, Red Rock has carved out a spot for both a solid beer and a tasty meal.
 Like many of the local breweries, Red Rock’s beers have great names.
 The White Rainbow, Buffalo Point, Biere de Mars, and the Bobcat are particularly striking.
 In addition to the brews, the food menu has something for everyone.
 Whether you like pizza, burgers, salad, chicken, or fish to accompany your White Rainbow, you’ll find it at Red Rock.

 Level Crossing Brewing Company